-1) If the score is 9 to 6 or 9 to 7 in your favor, and your team is not dealing, a block is almost mandatory.
+1) If the score is 9 to 6 or 9 to 7 in your favor and your team is not dealing, a block is almost mandatory.
 The only time a block is not required would be when you have a lone stopped in the turned-up suit.
 This means if that you're holding the right, the left protected, or an ace protected (i.e.: A-X-X).
 When blocking, the worst that will happen is you will give your opponents two points.
 At this score, if they go out on a lone it's too late, you've already lost.
-But by blocking you are still in the game and will have the next deal, and a 70% chance of winning a crucial point, as the dealer.
+But by blocking, you are still in the game and will have the next deal, and a 70% chance of making that crucial last point.

-2) Many times you may want to block at lower scores when a jack is turned up and you only hold low cards with either no trump or possibly one or two low trump.
-Generally speaking, a higher turn-up card indicates a higher probability of a lone by the dealer.
+2) There are many times you may want to block at lower scores.
+Like when a jack is turned up and you only hold low cards with either no trump or possibly one or two low trump.
+Generally speaking, a higher turn-up card indicates a higher probability of a lone call by the dealer.

 4) When considering a block, think about the score, if they make a lone, how much would that hurt you?
 What would giving up two points do?
-It's the lesser of two evils.
+It is the lesser of two evils.

 5) Think about blocking when you have a large lead and want to protect that lead from a possible lone call.

-1) 1) You should not block from 3rd seat, it is the job of your partner (1st seat) to block.
-To block from 3rd seat is the same as telling your partner you don't trust his ability to play the hand.
-Blocking from both seats will also cause you to call far too many blocks, giving away points unnecessarily.
+1) You should not block from the third seat, it is the job of your partner (in first seat) to block.
+To block from third seat is the same as telling your partner you don't trust his ability to play the hand.
+Blocking from both seats will also cause your team to call far too many blocks, thus giving away points unnecessarily.